Specifix5/Plane-Crazy-Tracker/README.md

 # DEPRECATED!
-WONT BE UPDATED ANYMORE
+I WONT BE UPDATING ANYMORE
+Although I will leave this unarchived, in case someone wants to commit a pull request.

 # Plane Crazy RADAR GUI & Autopilot
 Recommended Executor: krnl or Synapse X